 - Standard VAT rate in Bulgaria is 20%.
-All businesses with sales over €25,000 must register for a VAT number and file corporate VAT returns by the 14th of every month.
+All businesses with sales over €25,000 must register for a VAT number and file its corporate VAT returns by the 14th of every month.
 Exemptions for paper filling are reserved only for very small companies;

-- The Bulgaria tax authority considers capital gains as standard taxable income and henceforth levies on them corporate tax at the standard 10% rate;
+- The Bulgaria tax authority considers capital gains as standard taxable income and henceforth levies corporate tax at the standard rate of 10% on them;

 Considerations for entities within the EU/EEA

-- Legal entities resident with the EU/EAA are taxed on their global business income;
+- Legal entities resident within the EU/EEA region are taxed on their global business income;

 - Capital gains derived from the sale of shares through EU/EAA countries’ stock markets or the Bulgarian Stock Exchange are exempt from taxes.